kubevela/kubevela.github.io/versioned_docs/version-v1.10/end-user/definition-version-control.md

 ````

 ## Adding a `version` Field in CUE-based Definitions
-The version field should be placed directly under the spec section (i.e., spec.version).
+The version field should be placed directly under the attributes section.
 To enable semantic versioning in CUE based definitions, specify the version field under the attributes section in the .cue file.

 Example:
 ```